karlfloersch/optimism/docs/design/supervisor-overview.md

 - Reuse existing alt-DA “denylist”-like mechanism where applicable, to avoid duplicating policy/state.
 - Reminder: this is a PoC intended for exploration/experimentation only; do not run in production.

+### FAQ

+- **How do we detect invalid executing messages without cross-unsafe in the node?**
+  - This PoC keeps the `op-node` minimal.
+Detection can live in external monitoring (or even in the batcher) that validates interop references before they are batched.
+When a monitor flags an invalid reference, operators can trigger an operational response (e.g., pause/rollback and recover) rather than relying on in-node cross-unsafe.
+See the Interop AutoStop design for an operator playbook and recovery flow ([Design: Interop AutoStop](https://github.com/ethereum-optimism/design-docs/pull/287)).

+- **How do we avoid being DoS’d by streams of invalid interop references?**
+  - Pre-screen at RPC ingress (e.g., proxyd) and reject requests that reference invalid/unavailable executing messages before they reach the sequencer.
+This can be as simple as an `eth_getLogs`/headers check or a purpose-built validator.
+Add rate limiting/backoff and return structured errors so clients back off; proxyd can also implement automatic backoff when it sees AutoStop-style errors (see discussion in the same design PR above).

+- **Can we simplify further?**
+  - Likely.
+Candidates include stricter L1 scope gating to defer work earlier, making the logs DB optional when only cross-safe is needed, reusing alt-DA’s denylist to avoid duplicate policy/config, and moving more checks to the batcher/proxyd.
+This PoC is deliberately minimal and expected to evolve.